reedv/REDCapToWordpress/README.md

 The portal is designed to gracefully handle missing data, displaying appropriate messages when no survey responses exist for the current user.

+**Allowed survey names must also be specified in middleware config file at `/Middleman Server/config.json`**, refer to `/Middleman Server/config.json.example`.

 ## Building the Security Middleware

 ### Description and Rationale